Gro Harlem Brundtland

 Educated as a physician, Brundtland joined the Labour Party and entered the government in 1974 as Minister of the Environment.
 She became the first female prime minister of Norway on 4 February 1981, but left office on 14 October 1981; she returned as prime minister on 9 May 1986 and served until 16 October 1989.
 She finally returned for her third term on 3 November 1990.
 After her surprise resignation as prime minister in 1996, she became an international leader in sustainable development and public health, and served as director-general of the World Health Organization and as UN special envoy on Climate Change from 2007 to 2010.
 She is also deputy chair of The Elders and a former vice-president of Socialist International.

 Brundtland belonged to the moderate wing of her party and supported Norwegian membership in the European Union during the 1994 referendum.
 As prime minister, Brundtland became widely known as the "mother of the nation".
 Brundtland received the 1994 Charlemagne Prize, and has received many other awards and recognitions.

 Early life

-Brundtland was born in Oslo in 1939, the daughter of physician and politician Gudmund Harlem and Inga Margareta Elisabet Brynolf (1918–2005).
+Gro Harlem was born in Oslo in 1939, the daughter of physician and politician Gudmund Harlem and Inga Margareta Elisabet Brynolf (1918–2005).
 She has a younger brother, Lars and a younger sister, Hanne.

 In 1963, Brundtland graduated with a medical degree, a cand.med. from the University of Oslo.
 She took her master's degree at Harvard University in 1965, as a Master of Public Health.

 From 1966 to 1969, she worked as a physician at the Directorate of Health (Helsedirektoratet), and from 1969 she worked as a doctor in Oslo's public school health service.

 Political career

-She was minister for environmental affairs from 1974 to 1979.
+Brundtland was minister for environmental affairs from 1974 to 1979.